infranyx/go-microservice-template/docs/design.md

 - [Cron](https://godoc.org/github.com/robfig/cron) for scheduling tasks
 - [errors](https://github.com/pkg/errors) for error handling and adding stack trace to golang
 - [OZZO](github.com/go-ozzo/ozzo-validation) for data validation

+## Protocol Buffer

+To use protocol buffer for gRPC communication please refer to [Protohub](https://github.com/infranyx/protobuf-template).
+Protohub is a hub for managing your protobuf files and with auto generation feature you can simply `go get` the generated code of your proto.

+## API docs

+The template doesn't have API docs.
+For auto-generated API docs that you include, you can also give instructions on the build process.

 ## Layout